douglascayers/sfdc-add-campaign-members-by-report/README.md

 Getting Started
 ---------------

-1) Deploy code using link above.
+1) Install latest package release from links above.

 2) Assign yourself the permission set named **Add Campaign Members By Report Admin**.
 This grants you access to Visualforce pages developed to let you easily manage the custom setting (selecting campaign, selecting report, selecting column from report).
 Otherwise by doing it manually in **Setup | Develop | Custom Settings** requires you to know all the underlying record IDs and details about Report Metadata.